Mortgage Calculator

 The second stage begins from the date when the client takes delivery from the supplier.
 At this stage, the relation of Mustajir and Ajir comes to play its role.

-According to Shariah, the Financier is regarded as the owner of the asset, and he has purchased it, through his Wakeel, from the vendor.
-Accordingly, the Shariah would the financier liable to pay all the expenses incurred in the process of its purchase.
+According to Sharia, the Financier is regarded as the owner of the asset, and he has purchased it, through his Wakeel, from the vendor.
+Accordingly, the Sharia would the financier liable to pay all the expenses incurred in the process of its purchase.
 However, he can, of course, include all these expenses in his cost and can take them into consideration while fixing the rentals.

 In the Amanah Wakalah agreement, the Financier represents, and the Customer acknowledges, that the rental payments are set at a level which allows the Customer to also pay all amounts in respect of the property.
 In addition, under its obligations associated with the mortgage the Customer agrees to keep any mortgaged property in good repair and to pay all rates, taxes, and other expenses in relation to the property.